adam4321/react-markdown-previewer/README.md

 ## This is a Git Markdown Previewer made with React.
+There is an entry field on the left and then a display field on the right.
 When you change the text in the box on the left you will see all of the rendered changes on the right.

 ## Desktop View